valerialmorenov/val-bootstrap/README.md

 # ICJ Bootstrap Template

+This is a Bootstrap 5 class project.
+It is due Friday Oct.
+13, 2023.

+By Valeria Moreno

 This template goes along with the [Bootstrap lessons](https://utdata.github.io/icj-class/bs-00-intro.html) for Intro to Coding for Journalists.

 It uses Bootstrap 5 and a Gulp setup to support a development environment with Sass and image management.